rikhuijzer/PrecompileMacro.jl/README.md

 end
 ```

-This package defines a `@precompile` macro which can be used as follows:
+This package defines a `@precompile` macro (function decorator) which can be used as follows:

 ```julia
 @precompile function run_application(path::String, id::Int)